SestoAle/DeepCrawl/README.md

 </p>

-DeepCrawl is a turn-based strategy game for mobile platforms, where all the enemies are trained with Deep Reinforcement Learning algorithms.
+DeepCrawl is a turn-based strategy game for mobile platforms, where all the enemies are trained with Deep Reinforcement Learning algorithms [1].

 The game is design to be hard, yet fair: the player will have to explore the dungeons and defeat all the guardians of the rooms, paying attention to every